 The petitioners paid $1.2 million in filing fees, or $300 per case.
 According to Postman, DoorDash agreed to pay a higher share of fees, or $1,900 per case, to ensure its arbitration contracts were not deemed legally “unconscionable” as high fees can prevent workers from filing claims.

-After Fogelman assured Alsup that workers can opt out of the new arbitration agreement within 30 days, Postman agreed to withdraw his motion for a temporary restraining order to stop DoorDash from making drivers sign it.
+After Fogelman assured Alsup that terms of the prior arbitration agreement will be restored for workers who opt out of the new agreement within 30 days, Postman agreed to withdraw his motion for a temporary restraining order to stop DoorDash from making drivers sign it.

 Alsup’s rejected Fogelman’s request to stay the litigation pending a decision on a motion for preliminary approval of a proposed $40 million settlement in a related labor class action against DoorDash in San Francisco Superior Court.
 A hearing on that motion is scheduled for Dec.
 17. Fogelman said that settlement could make the case moot.

 The judge questioned how DoorDash could reach a class action settlement after it forced drivers to sign class action waivers forbidding them from participating in class actions.

 “I think there should be discovery on this other lawsuit,” Alsup said.

 The judge said he would authorize the 2,236 petitioners to seek discovery from DoorDash on its access to signed arbitration contracts and whether the company worked with CPR in writing new arbitration rules to benefit itself.

 Alsup said he wants to find out if DoorDash “ran to CPR and cooked up some custom made deals and you really wrote the terms yourself and now you’re foisting that on people who can’t opt out in 30 days.”